ibuttimer/weather-zone/README.md

 ````shell
 LOCATIONFORECAST_MET_EIREANN="name=Met Éireann;url=http://metwdb-openaccess.ichec.ie/metno-wdb2ts/locationforecast;latitude=lat;longitude=long;from=from;to=to;tz=UTC"
 ````
+**Note:** Keys not required by a particular provider should be omitted.

 > See [Met Éireann Timezone anomaly](docs/readme.md#met-éireann-timezone-anomaly) for more details on the `tz` setting.

 #### Environment variables